AIzaSyCx0PM-3N_RmbMTt2SRm-GX9AD-tAsfpC8 Skip to main content

 By General, Architects & BuildersNo Comments

 Homeowners looking to update their tiles in Perth should know what the latest styles are; although, they should ultimately go with what they like best.
-The following are some of the biggest tile design trends you’ll notice in 2019.
+If you’re exploring trend tiles in perth, understanding today’s popular shapes, colours, and finishes can help you make a confident choice.

 Hexagon-shaped

-If you really want to go out of the box, you can try alternating complementary coloured flooring in a repeated pattern throughout the area.
-Having a bold graphic floor can create a space you’ll be excited to get ready in during the morning hours.
+They’re a stylish and practical option for your shower floor or entire bathroom.
+If you really want to go out of the box, try alternating complementary coloured flooring in a repeated pattern throughout the area.
+A bold graphic floor using trend tiles in perth can create a space you’ll be excited to step into each morning.

 Timber Look Tiles

 Wood flooring is a staple in home renovation.
-However, the upkeep of hardwood has seen the material fall out of favour.
-Water can easily damage the wood, but people still want the look.
+However, the upkeep of hardwood has caused many to opt for alternatives.
+Water can easily damage wood, yet people still want that natural, warm look.
+Luckily, timber-look tiles offer a durable, water-resistant solution.

 Marble Subway